Know your audience

 [L to R]James Dockery telling stories with Marissa, Jamie, and Jeff Raymond during the Storytellers Abroad Workshop in Lima, Peru [X-E3, XF18-55mm F2.8-4 R LM OIS, ISO 4000, ƒ/7.1, 1/100, Focal Length = 27]

-They realized that while some of the great quotes were powerful, they were often repetitive.
+They realized that while some great quotes were powerful, they were often repetitive.

-When you would hear them talking on the last day of editing, they were trying their best to keep you, the audience, engaged and hoping through telling Maricielo’s story that you would consider getting involved with the prenatal center.
+When you heard them talking on the last day of editing, they were trying their best to keep you, the audience, engaged and hoping that by telling Maricielo’s story, you would consider getting involved with the prenatal center.

 If you want to learn how to do storytelling as Marissa and Jamie did, consider joining us this June in Romania with Storytellers Abroad.